 It started by producing bases for heads that were made in Kilbowie and Elizabethport.
 In 1905, the rest of the factory complex was completed and the first head was produced.
 If not for World War I, it is believed that by 1914 the Podolsk factory would have been producing the same amount of machines as the USA.
 The factory would start producing munitions for the war.

-In 1917, Singer would pass the ownership to the government for a small leasing fee to keep the factory open but in November 1918 the plant was state-controlled.
+In 1917, Singer would pass the ownership to the government for a small leasing fee to keep the factory open.
+By November 1918 the plant was state-controlled.
 The Russian government would update the factory with machinery taken from the Wittenberge plant.
 The plant fell into decline in the 70s due to overproduction and outdated models being produced.
 Semi-Tech was able to purchase the factory in 1994, Semi-Tech also owned the Singer brand at the time.
 It was finally closed in 2000.
 In 2011 the city of Podolsk celebrated the 230th anniversary of the town by erecting a full-size bronze sculpture of a Singer sewing machine and treadle table mounted on a red granite pedestal in front of the local museum.

 The factory in Wittenberge, Prussia would start producing sewing machines in 1904 as well.
 There isn’t a lot of concrete information about the Wittenberge factory since all documentation was lost during WWII.